 Twenty-four (updated August 24, 2018) people have been hospitalized.
 One reason for hospitalization is dehydration resulting from days, sometimes months, of frequent, watery diarrhea.
 Many people who are sickened by Cyclospora bacteria lose significant amounts of weight, which can be another reason for hospitalization, particularly if there was an underlying medical condition.

-The FDA has completed an analysis of an unused package of romaine lettuce and carrot mix distributed to McDonald’s by the Fresh Express processor in Streamwood, Illinois.
+The U.S. Food and Drug Administration (FDA) has completed an analysis of an unused package of romaine lettuce and carrot mix distributed to McDonald’s by the Fresh Express processor in Streamwood, Illinois.
 The FDA analysis confirmed the presence of Cyclospora in that mix.

 Fresh Express reported the following to the FDA regarding the contaminated salad product: